rajas9676/DataQualityTool/README.md

 8. Implement logging mechanism creating log file with execution results.
 9. Export the resulting clean dataframe into parquet/csv format for further processing.

+Input : All the input files to be placed in this folder Output : Resulting files to be exported in this folder

+Windows users execute the following command to make sure that all the prerequisites are met pip install -r requirements.txt

+Execute the following command post navigating to the directory  with main.py file python main.py